 To mitigate the adverse impacts if detected, further assessment is performed to identify an engagement strategy or potential divestment from the company as is outlined under the Carmignac Engagement policy and Principal Adverse Impact policy.

-Please find in our PAI Policy the Table 1 (Annex 1, SFDR Level II), the statement on principal adverse impacts of investment decisions on sustainability factors.
-This info will be disclosed in annual reports.
+Please find in our PAI Policy the Table 1 (Annex 1 RTS), the statement on principal adverse impacts of investment decisions on sustainability factors.
+The performance of these indicators will be disclosed in annual reports.

 No